Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Introduction

+\item To handle streaming data setting, we develop a novel algorithm to robustly detect drift in data streams and design associated algorithms to adapt the anomaly detector on-the-fly in a principled manner. \item We present extensive empirical evidence in support of our insights and algorithms on several benchmark datasets.
+The results show the efficacy of the proposed active learning algorithms in both batch and streaming data settings.
+Our results show that in addition to discovering significantly more anomalies than state-of-the-art unsupervised baselines, our learning algorithm under the streaming-data setup is competitive with the batch setup.
+Our code and data are publicly available\footnote{\url{https://github.com/shubhomoydas/ad_examples}}. \end{itemize}

 {\bf Outline of the Paper.} The remainder of the paper is organized as follows.
 In Section~\ref{sec:related-work}, we discuss the prior work related to this paper.
-We introduce our problem setup and give a high-level overview of our human-in-the-loop learning framework in Section~\ref{sec:problem-setup}.
-In Section~\ref{sec:insights}, we describe the main reason for the practical success of anomaly detector ensembles and state the property that makes them uniquely suitable for label-efficient active anomaly detection.
-We present a series of algorithms for active learning with tree-based ensemble of anomaly detectors in Section~\ref{sec:technical}.
-In Section~\ref{sec:glad}, we discuss the GLocalized anomaly detection algorithm for active learning with generic ensemble of detectors.
+We introduce our problem setup and give a high-level overview of the generic human-in-the-loop learning framework for active anomaly discovery in Section~\ref{sec:problem-setup}.
+In Section~\ref{sec:insights}, we describe the necessary background on tree-based anomaly detector ensembles and provide intuition along with empirical evidence and theoretical analysis to explain their suitability for active anomaly discovery.
+In Section 5 and 6, we present a series of algorithms to support the framework for batch data and streaming data settings respectively.
 Section~\ref{sec:experiments} presents our experimental results and finally Section~\ref{sec:conclusions} provides summary and directions for future work.